thesse1/webmethods-api-gateway-staging/README.md

 - {{target_stage}}_{{api_project}}_build_result: The API Gateway asset archive (ZIP file) containing the assets exported from the BUILD environment (after manipulations) and imported on the target stage
 - {{target_stage}}_{{api_project}}_test_results: The results of the Postman tests in junitReport.xml form

-The export pipeline will publish the following artifact:
+The export pipelines will publish the following artifact:
 - DESIGN_{{api_project}}_export: The API Gateway asset archive (ZIP file) containing the assets exported from the DESIGN environment

 These artifacts will be stored by Azure DevOps for some time.
 They will enable auditing and bug fixing of pipeline builds.